-(a) Academic Year.
+- (a) Academic Year.
 The academic year begins July 1 and runs through June 30.
-Each academic year begins with the summer term which is followed by the fall and spring semesters.

-(b) Doctor of Juridical Science (SJD).
+Each academic year begins with the summer term, which is followed by the fall and spring semesters. - (b) Doctor of Juridical Science (SJD).
 This program is designed for those wishing to demonstrate scholarly achievement in the field of corporate law and policy, the Doctor of Juridical Science in Corporate and Business Law program is open to candidates who possess a JD (or international equivalent) and a LLM in corporate law or a related field.
-The SJD student will be required to register for 2 credits per semester for 2 years (8 credits).
-The SJD student must also take corporate/business law courses required for the Law School's LLM degree, unless previously completed at another institution.
+An SJD candidate must be a full-time student in residence at Delaware Law School for two academic years.
+SJD candidates must complete 23 credits the first year and 14 credits the second year, and 6 credits in the third year of the program for a total of 43 credits for graduation.
+After two years, students who successfully complete their residency requirements are not required to be full-time students, unless they are residing in the U.S. on a student visa.
+Students may continue their research in the third year away from the law school for a period up to one year.
+The degree must be completed in a period of 3 years.
+Should additional time be needed, student's dissertation supervisor and student shall request approval of an extension from the Assistant Dean.
+Extensions are granted on a semester-by-semester basis.
+Extensions may not exceed a total program time of five (5) years.
+Attendance at classes, programs, or conferences relating to the candidate's research may be recommended or required by Dissertation Supervisor.
+The SJD candidate must correspond regularly with his/her Dissertation Supervisor (e.g., several times per semester but no less than 3 communications) to discuss the student's progress and future steps in the research process.
+The candidate should periodically submit written drafts to the Dissertation Supervisor for review, comment, and revision.
 To earn the SJD degree, the student must complete a dissertation of at least 75,000 words, including notes.
 The dissertation may be in the form of a book or article, and may consist of up to 3 non-duplicative articles or chapters.
 The dissertation must be of publishable quality, and must be published or accepted for publication unless the Director of the Institute waives that requirement.
 Completion of the dissertation will be supervised by a dissertation committee.
 The student must also submit annual written progress reports describing research and writing activities and performance in course work, if any.
 Finally, the student must make a satisfactory oral defense of the dissertation before the dissertation committee, and must orally present the dissertation in a forum open to the Law School community and the public.
-These requirements must be completed within 4 years from the time of enrollment in the degree program.
 The dissertation must be on a subject matter within the expertise of the faculty of the Law School.

 (c) Master of Laws (LLM).
-This program is open to graduates of ABA approved United States Juris Doctor programs and International Students who have completed a first degree in law from a non-U.S. law school that fulfills the academic requirements for the practice of law in that country.
+This program is open to graduates of ABA-approved United States Juris Doctor programs and students educated abroad who have completed a first degree in law from a non-U.S. law school that fulfills the academic requirements for the practice of law in that country.
 To earn a Master of Laws, the student must complete 24 semester hours of coursework (all coursework must be completed within 4 years of matriculation).
 Students may select to pursue an LLM in Corporate Law & Finance, or pursue an LLM under one of the concentrations offered under the General LLM degree requirements.
-The General LLM concentrations are as follows: Corporate & Business Law, Criminal Law, International & Business Law, American Legal Studies, Health Law, Corporate Law Regulatory Analysis & Compliance, Higher Education Compliance.
+The General LLM concentrations are as follows: Corporate & Business Law, American Legal Studies, Corporate Law Regulatory Analysis & Compliance.